ABCPeter123/Minesweeper/README.md

 # Minesweeper
  A crappy version of it.
-If you lose, you suck.
  But I mean, this game is classic tho.